ParceledTongue/food-machine-api/README.md

 --------------

 Notes:
-- All names must be unique
+- All names must be unique.
 - All returned JSON objects will include an extra `"uri"` field by which to reference the object.
+- Any dict shown below may contain extra keys; they will simply be ignored by the API.
+For example, an ingredient could contain a "foo" key without issue.
+- If a `PUT` request for a recipe contains JSON with the `"ingredientList"` key, the entire ingredient list will be replaced.

 ### ingredients